oplS17projects/English-Dictionary/SOKTHAI_TANG.md

 ## 2. Selectors and Predicates using Procedural Abstraction

-The hash table is important for this function to parse the value of the (key, pair) format of hash table.
+The hash table is important for the program to parse the value of the (key, pair) format of hash table.
 It is being passed by a function called "readjson-from-input" that convert JSON to hash format.
 The hash table provides a audio URL that can be sent to the web and download the file.